dmvaldman/guiGlue/README.md

 	var params = guiGlue(paramsGUI);	//params = {var1 : 'a', var2 : 1}

 This works as you'd expect for nested objects.
+The most important part is that these stripped parameters are still synced with the GUI.
+Changes in the GUI change the value of the parameter, and if <code>{listen : true}</code> is set, then changes in the parameter are mirrored in the GUI.

 Options
 -----------------------------------